SECR Explained – Requirements and Benefits

 3. ‘Large’ Limited Liability Partnerships (LLPs) will be required to prepare and file a ‘Energy and Carbon Report’.

-What is the SECR Criteria and Legislation?
+What are the SECR Requirements

 The Streamlined Energy and Carbon Reporting (SECR) regulations require large companies to report on their energy use, carbon emissions, and energy efficiency actions.
-The criteria for SECR compliance are as follows:

 • Employee Count: Companies with 250 or more employees.